codurance/site/_posts/2016-08-02-what-does-RESTful-really-mean.md

 * Code-On-Demand (Optional)

 REST allows clients to extend their functionality by downloading and executing code scripts.
-This *Simplifies* clients and improves *extensibility*.
+This *simplifies* clients and improves *extensibility*.
 On the other hand, it reduces *visibility*, that's why is only an optional constraint.

 ## Elements